 SFAA Government Affairs

-San Francisco, CA: Today, the San Francisco Apartment Association, San Francisco Association of Realtors, Coalition for Better Housing and Small Property Owners of San Francisco Institute filed litigation against the City and County of San Francisco in California Superior Court over its newly enacted COVID-19 Tenant Protection Ordinance.
-The housing industry is also seeking a Temporary Restraining Order which will suspend the law immediately.
+In July of 2020, the San Francisco Apartment Association, San Francisco Association of Realtors, Coalition for Better Housing and Small Property Owners of San Francisco Institute filed litigation against the City and County of San Francisco in California Superior Court over its COVID-19 Tenant Protection Ordinance.

-The COVID-19 Tenant Protection Ordinance (the Ordinance) was enacted on Friday, June 26, 2020 after it was signed by Mayor London Breed.
-The Ordinance permanently prohibits a residential landlord from pursuing an eviction for nonpayment of rent due to COVID-19.
-In prohibiting residential landlords from ever accessing the unlawful detainer procedures, the Ordinance forces property owners to try to collect unpaid rent through civil claims or by hiring a collections agency.
+In prohibiting residential landlords from ever accessing the unlawful detainer procedures, the ordinance forces property owners to try to collect unpaid rent through civil claims or by hiring a collections agency.
 These processes take years and are rarely successful.

 Full Lawsuit Here